Go Back Third Generation F-Body Message Boards > Tech Boards > FAQ Board

 Please read through the C4 swap post before asking questions it is very similar to the LS1 swap.

-I got my LS1 front brakes in the mail today and all I can say is they are HUGE!
-I hope they fit under my 16-inch wheels, if not I will trim down the cooling fins with a grinder.
+I got my LS1 front brakes in the mail and all I can say is they are HUGE!
+I hope they fit under my 16-inch wheels, if not I will trim down the cooling fins.
 The LS1 brakes have more pad area, bigger pistons, and a thicker rotor then 1LE or C4 brakes.

 The mounting holes one the LS1 calipers are about 1/16 inch farther apart then the C4 brakes and use smaller bolts.
-So a new spindle mounting bracket design is needed (cannot use the C4 bracket).
+So a new spindle mounting bracket design has been created (cannot use the C4 bracket).
 This is the main reason I decided to start a new thread.
+This first post has been updated a great deal since this thread was started and now has a lot of the needed information for the swap, check out my website for a full how-to.

-The Baer (PBR) “Grand Touring [GT]” and GT+ brakes use the same caliper design as the LS1 brakes.
+The Baer (PBR) "Grand Touring [GT]" and GT+ brakes use the same caliper design as the LS1 brakes.
 In addition, the LS1 brakes are the same thickness rotor (1.25 inch) as the Baer GT brakes.
-As many of you know, Baer (PBR) uses stock GM parts, slaps a Baer logo on the caliper and charges an arm and a leg for there setups.
+As many of you know, Baer (PBR) uses GM (PBR) designs.
+The baer calipers are designed to be sturdier and flex less under load but good factory calipers like the C5 calipers are comparable.

 Brake Specs: